Field Studies for Sustainable Futures

 July 22—August 4, 2018

-Be a part of a small community of students interested in moving beyond "green" toward understanding what will be necessary to achieve a truly sustainable future.
-Learning and living together with a group of equally concerned and engaged people, you will explore how the spaces where we live, work and play can be designed to improve, rather than damage, the environment.
+Join a small community of students interested in moving beyond “green” toward understanding what will be necessary to achieve a truly sustainable future.
+Learning and living together with a group of equally concerned and engaged people, you will explore how Smith College and our neighboring communities are practicing the ideals and principles of sustainability.
+We’ll talk about what is working, and what still needs to be done.

 Thinking and Acting Beyond “Green”

-Dynamic faculty and staff will contribute to this two-week interdisciplinary program.
-We will approach the issues of ecological design and sustainable food from multiple—and sometimes conflicting—points of view to expose and understand the complexities and potential impacts of tackling (or ignoring) the issues.
+In this two-week interdisciplinary program, we will approach the issues of energy production, ecological design and sustainable food from multiple—and sometimes conflicting—points of view to expose and understand the complexities and potential impacts of tackling (or ignoring) the issues.
+Our exploration of these issues will be informed and guided by important work in the natural sciences and the humanities.

-The program is divided into two weeks of investigation.
+The program spans two weeks of investigation.
 Rather than offering distinct classes in a traditional classroom setting, we will head outside as a group, collaborating with and challenging one another as our understanding of sustainable practices grows.

 We will visit buildings constructed to the highest environmental standards and discuss their merits and limitations.
 We will investigate the food we eat, how it impacts the land, and how it is grown, produced, transported and sold.
-We will learn to think about food and food preparation in more sustainable ways.
+We will explore how we generate energy from conventional power plants to renewable energy sources.
+Our discussions will consider the social and political values of ecological design.

 Your adventure will offer many opportunities to connect with the New England landscape, including hikes at nature preserves, a zip line canopy tour and time to enjoy Smith’s Botanic Garden, campus arboretum, the Mill River and Paradise Pond.